Skip to main content

 tip

-We recommend using full-size images for data, minimizing background interference to improve model stability.
+We recommend using full-page images with minimal background interference to improve the stability of the model.

 danger

-Many of the pre-registered images in the folder are collected from the internet and have very low resolutions, suitable only for demonstration purposes and not for deployment.
-Please make good use of the register_root parameter with your own dataset to ensure the model can adapt to your application scenarios.
+Many of the images preloaded in the folder are collected from the internet, and their resolution is low.
+They are only for demonstration purposes and are not suitable for deployment.
+Please use the register_root parameter with your own dataset to ensure the model adapts to your use case.

 Duplicate Registration

-In our implementation logic, the file names in the registration folder serve as the query index for the data.
+In our implementation, the file names in the registration folder serve as the query index for the data.

-Therefore, when file names are duplicated, the later files will overwrite the earlier ones.
+Therefore, when file names are duplicated, the latter files will overwrite the former ones.

-This scenario is not problematic as the overwritten files will simply not be used, which does not affect model inference.
+This issue is not serious, as the overwritten files won't be used, and it won't affect the model's inference.

-Suppose a user registers three identical images but with different labels.
-During inference, the scores in the similarity ranking process will be the same, but one will always be ranked first.
-In such cases, the model cannot guarantee returning the same label each time.
+Suppose the user registers three identical images with different labels.
+During inference, the scores will be the same in the similarity ranking process, but one will always appear first.
+In this case, the model cannot guarantee that the same label will be returned each time.

 tip